-The department services have three aims: preventive, therapeutic, and consultative.
-The department is growing with its specialized staff in different areas of Physical therapy: Musculoskeletal, Neurology, Osteopathy and Manual Therapy; Cardiopulmonary and Vestibular rehabilitation, in addition to splinting and Hand rehabilitation.
+Prevention and treatment of impairments.
+The department is growing with its specialized staff in different areas of Physical therapy: Musculoskeletal, Neurology, Osteopathy, and Manual Therapy; Cardiopulmonary and Vestibular rehabilitation, in addition to splinting and Hand rehabilitation.
 All professionals are holders of a Masters' Degree (MPT) and/ or a Doctorate in Physical Therapy (DPT).
-Professionals work to implement international standards of care and maintain high quality of services by continuously introducing new evidence-based methods of assessment, treatment and innovative specialties.
+Professionals work to implement international standards of care and maintain high quality of services by continuously introducing new evidence-based methods of assessment, treatment, and innovative specialties.

 1-Cardio- Pulmonary Rehabilitation

-The first multidisciplinary program in the country.
-Pulmonary Rehabilitation program at AUBMC provides chronic pulmonary disease patients with state-of-the-art, evidence-based, multidisciplinary, and comprehensive care aimed at reducing their symptoms and health care costs, and improving their functional status and health-related quality of life.
-The average improvement in patients' outcome in the activities of daily living and patient functioning is 67%, ranging between 24% and 100%.
+Cardiac rehabilitation and Pulmonary Rehabilitation programs at AUBMC provide both cardiac patients and chronic pulmonary disease patients with, evidence-based, multidisciplinary, and comprehensive care aimed at reducing their symptoms and health care costs, and improving their functional status and health-related quality of life.

 2- Vestibular Rehabilitation Therapy (VRT)